~ Fae Folklore ~

 LIGHT ELVES

 They dominate the change in appearance, have an ethereal beauty, are one of the best disposition elves.
-They are translucent and blue colored.

 There are other light elves with the ability to move over fire or inside wood and stone.
-They are called Ellefolk; they can foretell the future, sing and

 compose a fascinating and enraptured music.